It’s easy to build a low-cost parabolic trough, similar to the ones used for example at Desertec, for experimental purposes.

-- Aluminium has good thermal conductivity (235W/(m·K)) but it is cooled down too fast by the fluid inside the tube and shadowing effects.
+- Aluminum has good thermal conductivity (235W/(m·K)) but it is cooled down too fast by the fluid inside the tube and shadowing effects.

-- In my opinion it woud be better if the tube acts as a capacity and could store the heat, which could then be transmitted more steadily.
+- In my opinion, it would be better if the tube acts as a capacity and could store the heat, which could then be transmitted more steadily.

 See also the Parabola Tool if you want to build your own.